jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (c) include the information required by Part 2 of Schedule 10.
 (6A) Except where subsection (5) requires otherwise, the local authority must comply with subsection (6)﻿(b) and (c) by means of reference to, rather than duplication of, the long-term plan.
 (7) A local authority must, within 1 month after the adoption of its annual plan, make the plan publicly available.
+(8) However, this section—
+  (a) does not apply to information relating to water services if the information is included in a water services annual budget adopted under section 240 of the Local Government (Water Services) Act 2025; but
+  (b) despite paragraph (a), applies to information described in paragraph (a) that relates to a funding impact statement (see clause 20 of Schedule 10).

 ### 95AAA 2023/2024 annual plan due date
 [Repealed]